 In the future as well, we will promote measures to strengthen training abilities in the workplace on a Group-wide basis.

 Follow-up Training for New, Mid-career Hires

 With the aim of, for example, acquiring knowledge from outside the Company and enhancing its business potential, Sekisui Chemical is increasingly active in mid-career appointments (the hiring of experienced personnel).
-Having joined the Company, there are few examples of a lack of understanding with regard to the workplace culture or in-house systems on the part of the mid-career hires themselves proving to be an obstacle to the process of having them display their skills at an early stage.
-Providing new, mid-career employees (those hired based on their previous experience) with the opportunity to learn the basic knowledge (including the Company's unique history, culture, policies and systems), the Sekisui Chemical Group draws on the high levels of competence and specialized skills they have accumulated up until their previous positions and implements follow-up training for new, mid-career hires as an environment improvement so they demonstrate those attributes and participate actively at an early stage.
+Meanwhile, having joined the Company, there are few examples of a lack of understanding with regard to the workplace culture or inhouse systems on the part of the mid-career hires themselves proving to be an obstacle to the process of having them display their skills at an early stage.
+Providing new, mid-career employees (those hired based on their previous experience) with the opportunity to learn the basic knowledge (including the Company’s unique history, culture, policies and systems), Sekisui Chemical Group draws on the high levels of competence and specialized skills they have accumulated up until their previous positions and implements follow-up training for new, mid-career hires as an environment improvement so they demonstrate those attributes and participate actively at an early stage.

 Group Internal Job Posting